Magee Secondary School: History

 The school was named after one of the first European settlers of British Columbia, with the school being located in the upstairs of Eburne Superior School at the current location of David Lloyd George; it was relocated in 1913 to its current location.
 While the original Magee Secondary School was built in 1914, it has since been reconstructed.
 The new Magee officially opened in the year 2000.

 The current student population at Magee is approximately 1170, and it has approximately 100 staff members.

 Magee has a fine arts department.
 More than 500 students are involved in the music department's three faculties: band (4 concert bands and 2 jazz bands), concert choir, Evolution choir, chamber choir, strings, and a recent addition of the Magee Symphony Orchestra.
 Magee senior music students tour internationally every two years.
 Recent tours have included Hawaii, Thailand, St. Petersburg, Russia (2007), Japan (2009), Central Europe (2011), Spain (2013), the UK (2015), Cuba (2017), and the Baltic States of Finland, Estonia, and Latvia (2019).
 Some members of the String Orchestra were invited to play on the recording of International Recording Artist K’Naan's new rendition of "Wavin’ Flag" for the Young Artists for Haiti project produced by rock producer, Bob Ezrin.
 Many of the graduates of the art department go on to careers in art, with many of them studying internationally.

 Program

 Magee Secondary School offers a wide range of educational learning opportunities for students.
 Following the BC high school curriculum, Magee offers compulsory courses, including Math, English, Social Studies, and Science.
 Choice of languages includes English, Japanese, French, and Spanish.

-Additionally, Magee Secondary School offers a unique educational program which is catered to students competing in high performance athletics or performing in the Arts at a high level of excellence.
-In this program, students attend school for only a portion of the day in order to accommodate for their rigorous training schedules and competitions.
+Additionally, Magee Secondary School offers an educational program which is designed for students competing in high performance athletics or performing in the Arts at a high level.
+In this program, students attend school for a portion of the day in order to accommodate their training schedules and competitions.
 Students in the SPARTS program must have a training schedule that exceeds 25 hours per week from Monday to Friday.
 Furthermore, they are required to maintain a minimum "B" average with no failing grades or unsatisfactory behaviour or work habits.
 This program is offered students from Grades 8 to 12.